Deepest Lakes in the World Might Shock You

 Bottom Line: Lake Hauroko

-New Zealand's deepest lake, Hauroko is within the incredible Fiordland National Park.
+New Zealand's deepest lake, Hauroko (like the previously mentioned Manapouri) is located within the incredible Fiordland National Park.
 The lake is nestled within mountains and sits in between two other large lakes, making it a truly special place, even in a country as beautiful as New Zealand.

 Another factor that sets Lake Hauroko apart is an interesting burial site found on Mary Island, the lake's largest island.
 The remains of a Maori woman can be visited and seen from a distance.